Hydrodynamization in hybrid Bjorken flow attractors: Set-up

 where $ \T^\mn \g_\mn =-\e +3\p=0 $, $\Tt^\mn \gt_\mn =- \et +3\pt=0$.
 The energy momentum tensors are conserved in their respective backgrounds \eqref{ward}.
 The four-velocities are properly normalized with respect to their metrics, i.e.

 The dissipation tensors, $\Pi^\mn$ and $\tilde{\Pi}^\mn$, are taken to be orthogonal to their respective four velocities

-The two fluids are assumed to have dissipative dynamics dictated by M{{\"u}}ller-Israel-Stewart (MIS) theory \cite{Muller:1967zza,Israel:1979wp},\footnote{The more weakly and the more strongly coupled sectors are also simply assumed to have higher and lower specific viscosity, respectively, as well as correspondingly shorter and longer relaxation time scales.
+The two fluids are assumed to have dissipative dynamics dictated by M{{\"u}}ller-Israel-Stewart (MIS) theory\footnote{MIS theory with the Weyl covariant version of the convective derivative, as in Eqs. \eqref{mis}, is just a consistent truncation of BRSSS theory where certain non-linear transport coefficients are considered to be vanishing.} \cite{Muller:1967zza,Israel:1979wp, Baier:2007ix},\footnote{The more weakly and the more strongly coupled sectors are also simply assumed to have higher and lower specific viscosity, respectively, as well as correspondingly shorter and longer relaxation time scales.
 While not pursued here, one could also consider including second-order derivatives of the shear tensor of the strongly coupled sector as in \cite{Noronha:2011fi,Heller:2014wfa} such as to make the dynamics of the latter more similar to the holographic dynamics, which is governed by quasinormal modes.
 (We thank Michal Heller for this remark.)} namely

 where $\eta$ and $\tilde{\eta}$ are the subsystem viscosities.
 Note that we have truncated at first order, and since we are working with conformal subsystems, we have set the bulk viscosities to zero.